Add VPN Resources

 Get the Current Resources from a Device

-If an endpoint device has a dynamic IP address, you can use WatchGuard System Manager to get the policies that already apply to the networks behind the device.
-Or, you can skip this procedure and add the networks as VPN resources instead.
+If an endpoint device has a dynamic IP address, you can use WatchGuard System Manager to get the trusted and optional networks and add default VPN resources that apply to the networks behind the device.
+Or, you can skip this procedure and manually add the networks as VPN resources instead.

-If you modify a predefined resource, such as the Trusted Network resource, if you select the Download Trusted and Optional Network policies option when you get the current resources from your device, the changes you made to the resource are replaced by the default settings for the predefined resource.
+If you previously edited a predefined VPN resource, such as the Trusted Network resource, the Download Trusted and Optional Network policies option replaces any previously saved changes with default resource settings.

 To get the current resources from your Firebox: